SerenityOS/serenity/Documentation/BuildInstructions.md

 Meta/serenity.sh run
 ```

-This will compile all of SerenityOS and install the built files into the `Build/x86_64/Root` directory inside your Git
+This will compile all of SerenityOS and install the built files into the `Build/<architecture>/Root` directory inside your Git
 repository.
 It will also build a disk image and start SerenityOS using QEMU.
+The chosen architecture defaults to
+your host architecture.
+Supported architectures are x86_64, aarch64 and riscv64.

 The first time this command is executed, it will also download some required database files from the internet and build
 the SerenityOS cross-compiler toolchain.
 These steps only have to be done once, so the next build will go much faster.